Esgariot/supervisor_volatile/README.rst

 after Supervisor is shut down.

 Your Supervisor instance should never be exposed to the outside world.
-With supervisor_twiddler, anyone with access to the API has the ability to run arbitrary commands on the server.
+With supervisor_volatile, anyone with access to the API has the ability to run arbitrary commands on the server.

 Author